 I was thrilled when the picky hubby decided he actually liked shrimp.
 Our meatless, Lenten Friday meals could go beyond cheese pizza and tuna casserole.
+This yummy Garlic Shrimp Recipe was a hit!

 Baked Garlic Shrimp